© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

-An amazing McKee Platero Navajo silver “Skyscraper” architectural-style bracelet, c.
+An amazing McKee Platero Navajo silver "Missile" or "Skyscraper" architectural-style bracelet, c.
 1995-97

-Only the incredible contemporary Navajo silversmith, McKee Platero (b.1957) could imagine, let alone successfully succeed, in making such an extraordinary piece.
-The level of artistic imagination and extreme technical virtuosity contained here is simply beyond the scope of virtually every other artist in the field; this is where Platero exists on a singular dimension of his own making.
-This particular bracelet is a product of what in our opinions was Platero’s very finest creative period, that of the mid-to-late 1990’s and we had a front row seat for it having been close colleagues and longtime friends with the late great Navajo and Pueblo jewelery collector and dealer, Teal McKibben, whose La Bodega Gallery on Santa Fe’s Canyon Road was the exclusive Ground Zero for McKee Platero’s work at that time.
+Navajo jewelry officially entered the Space Age here. only the incredible contemporary Navajo silversmith, McKee Platero (b.1957) could imagine, let alone successfully succeed, in making such an extraordinary and unique piece.
+The level of artistic imagination and extreme technical virtuosity contained here is simply beyond the scope of virtually every other artist in the field; this is where Platero exists on a singular dimension entirely of his own making.
+This particular bracelet is a product of what in our opinions was Platero’s very finest creative period, that of the mid-to-late 1990’s and we had a front row seat for it having been close colleagues and longtime friends with the late great Navajo and Pueblo jewelry collector and dealer, Teal McKibben (1928-2006), whose La Bodega Gallery on Santa Fe’s Canyon Road was the exclusive Ground Zero for McKee Platero’s work at that time.

-During this time period, his imagination and technical skills were at a remarkable high point and we remember well the excitement of seeing and regularly purchasing new pieces of his work when they came into Teal's gallery.
-As he often does, McKee worked in suites, creating a group of perhaps eight or ten of these architectural-type elaborately-constructed fabricated silver bracelets, meticulously and traditionally crafted yet wildly imaginative and sculptural beyond anything that has ever been created in Navajo silver before or since.
-We recall when most of these pieces arrived at Teal’s gallery and the photos below are ones that we personally took of several closely related bracelets to this one which we also recall seeing at the time although we did not purchase it then but many years later.
+During this time period, Platero's imagination and technical skills were at a remarkable high point and we remember well the excitement of seeing and regularly purchasing new pieces of his work when they came into Teal's gallery.
+As he often does, McKee worked in suites, creating a group of perhaps eight or ten of these architectural-type elaborately-constructed fabricated silver bracelets, all meticulously and traditionally crafted yet wildly imaginative and sculptural beyond anything that has ever been created in Navajo silver before or since.
+We recall when most of these pieces arrived at Teal’s gallery and the photos below are ones that we personally took of several closely related bracelets to this one which we also recall seeing at the time although we did not purchase this one then, but many years later.

 “Platero comes from a family of silversmiths, his grandfather and his uncles were known for their heavy silver jewellery with deep and precise stampwork, and Platero continues this tradition.”